MystenLabs/sui/doc/src/learn/architecture/consensus.md

 * The certificates prove the data availability of each collection, or block, at each round.
 * Their contents constitute a DAG that can be traversed identically at each honest node.

-While the Bullshark consensus selects a specific DAG traversal among several a posteriori, both Bullshark and external consensus algorithms can add more sophistication to their selection of blocks / collections to reflect priority concerns.
+While the Bullshark or Tusk consensus selects a specific DAG traversal among several a posteriori, both they and external consensus algorithms can add more sophistication to their selection of blocks / collections to reflect priority concerns.

 ## Dependencies